 - Elle raising her hand and rebutting Warner?
 ALSO REAL.
 Here, she’s playing the classic role of “Devil’s Advocate.”
 Class just wouldn’t be the same without them…

 - Prof Callahan pronouncing that Elle won her case?
 NOT REAL.
 The whole point of law school is to encourage all sides of an argument to be heard.
-Also…how the heck did she “win” the case?
+Also…how the heck did she “win” that case?

 Related to the classroom scenes, there’s the classic library scene where Elle is rejected from Vivian and Warner’s study group (EVEN THOUGH she brought muffins like a real team player: https://www.youtube.com/watch?v=70sliBu8sE4)